2019 BYU Cougars football team

 The 2019 BYU Cougars football team represented Brigham Young University in the 2019 NCAA Division I FBS football season.
 The Cougars were led by fourth-year head coach Kalani Sitake, and played their home games at LaVell Edwards Stadium.
 This was the eighth year that BYU competed as an NCAA Division I FBS independent.

 Before the season

 Coaching changes

-On January 14, 2019 Ryan Pugh was announced as the new offensive coordinator at Troy leaving a vacancy on the offensive staff.
+On January 14, 2019, Ryan Pugh was announced as the new offensive coordinator at Troy leaving a vacancy on BYU's offensive staff.
 On February 14, 2019, Eric Mateos was named the offensive line coach.